kyudongkim/genesis-doc/source/user_guide/getting_started/parallel_simulation.md

 ```python
 franka.control_dofs_position(torch.zeros(B, 9, device=gs.device))
 ```
-Since we are running simulation on GPU, in order to reduce data transfer overhead between cpu and gpu, here we use torch tensors selected using `gs.device` instead of numpy arrays (but numpy array will also work).
-This could bring noticeable performance boost when you are dealing with a huge batch size.
+Since we are running simulation on GPU, in order to reduce data transfer overhead between cpu and gpu, we can use torch tensors selected using `gs.device` instead of numpy arrays (but numpy array will also work).
+This could bring noticeable performance gain when you need to send a tensor with a huge batch size frequently.

 The above call will control all the robots in the batched envs.
 If you want to control only a subset of environments, you can additionally pass in `envs_idx`, but make sure the size of the `position` tensor's batch dimension matches the length of `envs_idx`:
 ```python